Ocado: Activities

 The company licenses Ocado Smart Platform, a proprietary solution for operating retail businesses online.
 It also owns a 50% share in the UK retail business, Ocado.com (the other 50% is owned by UK retailer Marks & Spencer).
+In 2023, the retail business accounted for around 90% of group revenue.

+Since 2014, Ocado has supported Code For Life, a not-for-profit organisation which helps children learn computer programming.

+Animal Welfare

+Ocado, along with Waitrose and other supermarkets, has phased out the practice of shrimps eyestalk ablation within its supply chain.

 Name

 Jez Frampton, CEO of Interbrand and non-executive director of Ocado, claims the name "Ocado" is "a made-up word, intended to evoke fresh fruit".
 Neil Taylor, an Interbrand consultant, stated that the name was derived from avocado.